MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/identity-baseline/maturity-adoption-alignment.md

 ---
-title: "Fusion: How can a company add Identity Baseline discipline to their Cloud Governance execution?"
+title: "CAF: How can a company add Identity Baseline discipline to their Cloud Governance execution?"
 description: Explanation of the concept Identity Baseline in relation to cloud governance
 author: BrianBlanchard
 ms.date: 2/1/2019